git-town/git-town/documentation/commands/ship.md

-If your origin server deletes shipped branches, for example [GitHub's feature to automatically delete head branches](https://help.github.com/en/github/administering-a-repository/managing-the-automatic-deletion-of-branches), run `git config git-town.ship-delete-remote-branch false` and Git Town will leave it up to your origin server to delete the remote branch themselves.
+If your origin server deletes shipped branches, for example [GitHub's feature to automatically delete head branches](https://help.github.com/en/github/administering-a-repository/managing-the-automatic-deletion-of-branches), run `git config git-town.ship-delete-remote-branch false` and Git Town will leave it up to your origin server to delete the remote branch.

 </a>